In honour of Mother’s Day on Sunday, I thought I’d take the opportunity to

 Our childhood was a bit unusual; my sister recently described our Easter celebrations.
 Think Laura Ingalls Wilder – we were Little House in the Big Woods set the 20th century.

 My mom was a real foodie before there was ever such a term.
-In our house were no refined vegetable oils or refined sugar, but lots of produce from the garden and mountain pastured meat.
+There were no refined vegetable oils or refined sugar in our house, but lots of produce from the garden and mountain pastured meat.

 She never follows a recipe but gathers ideas and puts her own twist on a dish.
 A handful of this, a pinch of that.
 The only time I remember her actually following a recipe, it was inedible.
 She had clipped a recipe from a magazine for rhubarb lamb stew and followed it to the T. It was so incredibly sour.
 We attempted to save it with piles of honey, but even that couldn’t rescue the stew, and we gave it to the dog.
 Even he didn’t want it.